spiral99/yolo/README.md

 http://localhost:3000/

 ### Go ahead and add a product (note that the price field only takes a numeric input)

+###  images on Docker hub :

+  m33k/yolo-client
+  m33k/yolo-backend